-It is harder though to eat cleaner on a bulk than on a cut, (in terms of reaching the calories you’ve set for yourself).
+It is harder though to eat cleaner on a bulk than on a cut, because healthy foods (like

 So how do you keep all your muscles whilst only losing fat?

-How does one limit muscle loss on a cut?
+How do you limit muscle loss on a cut?

-Here, you will have to use your friends the macronutrients and micronutrients the best you can.
 Give your body the right amount of energy with the right food.
 We need to use the proteins, carbs, and fat in the best possible way.
 Your diet should focus on protein first and foremost, and then carbs around training time to provide energy.

-By understanding (as explained above) what they are here for and what quantity you need of them on a cut, you will be as efficient as possible.
-You can add micronutrients and involve some smart supplementation to give your body an extra boost to achieve your goals and keeping you sane as well!
+You can prioritise wholefood-based micronutrients (think fruit, veg, nuts, and seeds) and use smart supplementation (like a multivitamin and cod liver oil) to give your body an extra boost to achieve your goals and keeping you sane as well!

 How much carbs do you need?